TimilsinaBimal/Watchly/README.md

 ## Contributing

-We welcome contributions of all sizes!
+I welcome contributions of all sizes!

 - **Small Bug Fixes & Improvements**: Feel free to open a Pull Request directly.
-- **Major Features & Refactors**: Please **open an issue first** to discuss your proposed changes.
+- **Major Features & Refactors**: Please **[open an issue](https://github.com/TimilsinaBimal/Watchly/issues)** to discuss your proposed changes.
 This helps ensure your work aligns with the project's direction and saves you time.

 ## Funding & Support